Universal – Cognition and Learning

 • The view of the children and young person around how they feel has been sought in a child friendly way

-• Close home/setting/parent carer links/relationship (not just ICT based) so that staff are aware of any changes in home circumstances and environmental factors that might impact on progress.
-Also to ensure that information is shared appropriately.
+• Close home, setting, parent carer links or relationship (not just ICT based) so that staff are aware of any changes in home circumstances and environmental factors that might impact on progress.
+Also to make sure that information is shared appropriately.

 Phonological awareness skills